 This is a pro tip.
 Never try following a singer(s) with a too wide vocal range like that of Whitney Houston and Mariah Carey.
 Their vocal range is next to impossible to follow owing to its uncommon wideness.

 2. Sing with your stomach and not your throat!

 Be it karaoke singing or any casual singing, the entire game is all about your breathing.
+Try to sing multiple times on your karaoke machine.
 That’s why every trained singer will sing with his stomach and not with his throat and will suggest the same.

 Now, you may think how it’s possible?
 Singing with your stomach doesn’t mean singing through your belly button.
 It’s simply a good suggestion because most novice singers start their singing journey by exclusively using their throat’s small muscles.